 Since verse divisions occasionally occur in unlikely places, some scholars joke that Stephanus prepared his numbering system while riding his horse, determining where a each one ended by where his pen hit the page (e.g. Eph 1:3–6).

 Next, scholars create a preliminary translation from the Hebrew or Greek text.
-After examining grammatical issues and performing word studies on important or confusing terms, they incorporate previously unidentified nuances into the translation.
+After examining grammatical issues and performing word studies on important or perplexing terms, they incorporate previously unidentified nuances into the translation.

 As in English, one word often carries a range of meanings.
-For example, the word “school” can refer to an institution of learning, a group of fish, or a form of reprimand.
+For example, the term “school” can refer to an institution of learning, a group of fish, or a form of reprimand.

 Identifying the structure of the entire passage can provide additional enlightenment.
 This is especially true when studying poetry.